Queenstar Pokuah Sawyerr

 Queenstar Maame Pokua Sawyerr (born 1 July 1964) is a Ghanaian politician and the former deputy Central Regional Minister of Ghana.
 She has been the member of parliament of the Agona East Constituency since 2013.

 Early life and education

-Sawyerr was born on 1 July 1964 and hails from Agona Kwanyako in the Central Region of Ghana.
+Sawyerr was born on 1 July, 1964 and hails from Agona Kwanyako in the Central Region of Ghana.
 She received her higher national diploma from Accra Polytechnic and received a bachelor's degree in Business Administration and master's in Public Administration from Atlantic International University.
+Atlantic International University is an unaccredited distance learning institution that has been characterized as a degree mill, and its degrees have been widely dismissed as "fake."

 Career

 Sawyerr is a business woman.
 She was CEO of Queenstar Real Estates Company Limited before assuming her position as a member of parliament.

 Politics

 Sawyerr is the member of the National Democratic Congress.
 She is currently the Member of parliament for Agona East Constituency in the Central Region of Ghana.

 2020 elections

 In the 2020 Ghanaian general elections, Sawyerr won the Agona East parliamentary seat with 23,247 votes making 50.6% of the total votes cast whilst the NPP parliamentary candidate Kwesi Yankah had 22,292 votes making 48.5% of the total votes cast and the LPG parliamentary candidate Samuel Aryeequaye had 204 votes making 0.4% of the total votes cast, the CPP parliamentary candidate Appiah Kubi Sharfiu had 139 votes making 0.3% of the total votes cast and an Independent parliamentary candidate Anthony Adjetey Adjei had 97 votes making 0.2% of the total votes cast.